Global Peasant Movement Reaffirms Commitment to Food Sovereignty, Agroecology

 Among the guidelines adopted, it highlighted the need to ensure access for rural and indigenous people to land, water and native seeds; promote peasants and indigenous food production; and guarantee that rural communities have quality, universal, free public education that encourages youth to stay in the countryside.

 It also supported the importance of international campaigns defending native seeds and land reform, and combating violence against women.
 The organization launched a global version of the Campaign against Pesticides and for Life, which the Latin American Coordination of Rural Organizations (CLOC)-La Vía Campesina has conducted in Latin America and the Caribbean since its fifth congress held in Quito, Ecuador, Oct.
 2010.
+Food crisis

 Alberto Gómez, of La Vía Campesina Mexico and one of the most prominent figures of La Vía Campesina International, told Latinamerica Press that “70 percent of food coming onto the tables of mankind is produced by us peasants, artisanal fisherrmen, people dedicated to urban agriculture.”
 Women produce the vast majority of that food, according to La Vía Campesina.